 Functional Testing is software testing that validates the software system.
 It provides input by verifying the output against the functional requirements.
 The Testing involves black-box testing, which isn’t concerned with the Application’s source code.
 The testing type in software checks User interface, Security, Database, APIs, Client communication, and other application functionality under test.

 What to test in Functional Testing?

-The main aim of functional testing is to check its purpose of the software system.
-Functional Testing is software test type that focus on
+The main aim of functional testing is to check the purpose of the software system.
+Functional Testing is a software test type that focuses on

 - Mainline Functions

 To test the primary function of an application.

 - Basic Usability